Narrat/PKGBuilds/README.md

 PKGBUILDs
 =========
-A bunch of PKGBuilds I'm looking after on AUR or changed for my personal "benefit".
+A bunch of PKGBuilds and patches for those.
+The _Patches directory contains patches for PKGBUILDs from the Repos and the AUR which are themselves git repos.
+The PKGBUILDS included here are the ones I maintain on the AUR (with some exceptions).

 ______
 Because of the changes AUR4 will introduce following notice: